mattermost/docs/source/deploy/mobile-hpns.rst

 Mobile push notifications
 =========================

 A push proxy is a key technology behind notification transmission that enables notifications between the server and a Mobile app.
-See our :ref:`Mobile Apps FAQ documentation <deploy/mobile-faq:how do push notifications work>` to learn more about how push notifications work.
+See our :ref:`Mobile Apps FAQ documentation <deploy/mobile-faq:how do push notifications work?>` to learn more about how push notifications work.

 Mattermost offers a :doc:`Mattermost Push Notification Service (MPNS) </deploy/deployment-overview>` for Team Edition, Cloud, and Enterprise deployments.